How to spot the hidden costs in a “no-cost” tablet contract

 - Charging above-market prices for media, such as music and e-books.

-These provisions explain how JPay expects to make almost $9 million in five years from a contract that is free to the state: by selling profitable, fee-laden services against “complementary” products like tablets.
+These provisions explain how JPay expects to make almost $9 million in five years from a contract that is free to the state: by selling profitable, fee-laden services against “complimentary” products like tablets.

 New York state legislators never bothered to solve this mystery, but it’s ironic how close some of them got.
 Take Republican Assemblyman Steve Hawley, who demanded: “If it’s this easy to encourage vendors to provide free tablets to inmates, why aren’t they being provided to our students?”
 The answer, as columnist Erica Bryant points out, is that students would never purchase a fake “stamp” to send an email to their parents.